cap-js/docs/node.js/cds-ql.md

 ### .elements {.property}

 The CSN outline of the selected elements as an object.
-Key is the selected element or alias , value is the CSN definition:
+Key is the selected element or alias, value is the CSN definition:

-A query like
+Let's assume the following query:
 ```js
 SELECT.from('sap.capire.bookshop.Books').columns('ID', 'title')
 ```

-is represented within `.elements` as:
+This query is represented within `.elements` as:

 ```js
 {